adrien-simard/NLP-Sentiment-analysis/README.md

 # Run the program
 We have two R notebooks:
 - The first contain the linear Regression
-- the second the Neural network
+- the second the Neural network.

 To run the code only you need to install the required packages and run the entire notebook